robin-leach/DevOps-Course-Exercise-2/README.md

 ### Prerequisites

-You will need a `geckodriver.exe` file at the project root, and Firefox installed.
+You will need a `chromedriver.exe` file at the project root, and Chrome installed.

 ### Running the tests